What to Know About Criminal Law

 Criminal law is the business of providing protection and enforcement of the law by the government or a state.
 Criminal law can be contrasted with civil law in that the former is the responsibility of government while the latter is the responsibility of a private individual.
 There are other types of law, such as admiralty law, foreign law, ethics law, that provide information to the public on issues such as the definition of property, contractual relations, and other areas of the law.
 Crime has several consequences, and such as imprisonment for a crime and the consequences of a crime.

 Who can access criminal law?
-Anyone in the United States may seek an attorney or seek a criminal lawyer to defend him or her.
+Anyone in the Canada may seek an attorney or seek a criminal lawyer to defend him or her.
 You can access the State Bar, which is a public professional association.
 State Bar advocates and attorneys are free to represent any person regardless of age, gender, race, disability, or economic status.

 Who can work as a lawyer?
 Lawyers are open to all attorneys, regardless of their profession.
 Many legal professionals have obtained their licenses under other kinds of professions, such as a medical doctor or dentist.
 Other professionals may not hold a license to practice.